 What does meditation do?
 No one is free from the somatic stimulations and cognitive, mental activities culminating into psychological disturbances that constantly bother him/her.
 One does enjoy a good rest during night-time sleep.
 Unfortunately, with overloads of worldly events, even night rests are frequently challenged.
 Achieving extra moments of spiritual tranquility is a blessing for all.
 Buddhists, monks and priests have means and indulging experiences to acquire the spiritual tranquility.
 Yoga and Qigong practices aim at the same outcomes.
 Through the practice of stretching and controlled breathing, a meditative state of mind is expected to automatically arrive.
 Is this a myth?
 Should one need to reach the mental state of a fervent religious follower before one acquires such a spiritual state?
 Presumably the extraordinary neurological inputs from stretching and controlled respiration are the motivating mechanisms pushing the mind towards this state of tranquility.
 Firstly, stretching controls any pain through the “Gate theory”, eliminates stiffness, relaxes the musculo-skeletal components, thus removes adverse somatic inputs and initiates pleasant humoral exchanges within the brain.
 Secondly, the controlled breathing mobilizes independent autonomic nervous pathways which help to adjust contradicting and competing physiological activities, possibly involving humoral adjustments.
 The out-come of the unusual interaction between the two loosely coordinated systems of neurological activities could be a novel state of harmony between the body and mind [23-25].

-Newly discovered physiological activities
+Newly discovered physiological activities important for rehabilitation

 1. Circulation of the interstitial fluid

 The old concept that the fascial tissues existing between muscles, tendons and fat, wrapping around vessels and nerves are just fibrous spacers without a special functional role: has now been proven defective .